Sebastian Janikowski: Oakland Raiders

-Janikowski was selected by the Oakland Raiders in the first round with the 17th overall pick in the 2000 NFL draft.
+Janikowski was selected by the Oakland Raiders in the first round (17th overall) of the 2000 NFL draft.
 In a retrospective about his selection years later, it was said that team owner Al Davis, frustrated at the middling success at the kicker position (the previous season saw them make just one field goal from 50 yards out), wanted to see if he could find a kicker to solve the problem swiftly.
-While team coach Jon Gruden was stated to have prefered Sylvester Morris or perhaps Shaun Alexander, he went with Davis on the pick for Janikowski, the first pure placekicker to be selected in the first round in the modern era.
+While team coach Jon Gruden was stated to have preferred Sylvester Morris or perhaps Shaun Alexander, he went with Davis on the pick for Janikowski, the first pure placekicker to be selected in the first round in the modern era.